 The turnover rate for Q1 of 2014 was 92 percent at for-hire carriers, according to the ATA.
 This high turnover rate could exist for several reasons.
 Drivers don’t want to sit for a long time waiting for orders to be loaded onto trucks.
 Warehouse automation through automated data collection like voice picking can make the loading process move faster.
 The collection of data using voice technologies allows warehouse managers to make sure their inventory is in the right place at the right time in order to get things loaded more quickly and take full advantage of drivers’ time.

 2. Streamline Order Fulfillment

 Warehouses currently operate by filling orders and allowing products to sit on shelves until a truck comes to pick them up for delivery.
 However, as carriers continue to experience the shortfall of drivers, it may not be conducive to best inventory management practices to fill an order and then have it sit on the shelf for an extended period of time, according to Manufacturing.net.
 Automating data collection will speed up the order fulfillment process so that instead of filling an order ahead of time, companies can wait until they’re sure a truck is coming.

-As the shipping and distribution industry evolves to accommodate for the truck driver shortage, one thing remains certain: where the goal used to be adequate use of storage, it's now about filling complex orders in as short a time as possible.
-Incorporating an inventory control system within the enterprise resource planning software of a company will allow warehouse managers to view their current inventory and make real-time decisions about order fulfillment and storage so that products aren't just sitting on the shelves.
+As the shipping and distribution industry evolves to accommodate for the truck driver shortage, one thing remains certain: where the goal used to be an adequate use of storage, it’s now about filling complex orders in as short a time as possible.
+Incorporating an inventory control system within the enterprise resource planning software of a company will allow warehouse managers to view their current inventory and make real-time decisions about order fulfillment and storage so that products aren’t just sitting on the shelves.